borna-tl/DynamicTransitiveClosureWithPrediction/README.md

 ## Inputs

-Our inputs have the following form *u v* where u and v are vertices for our edge insertions (sequentially).
+Our inputs consist of the following line ```u v``` where *u* and *v* are vertices for our edge insertions (sequentially).
 After each edge insertion, by *-qp* chance, there will be a query operation which is generated randomly over all the vertices.